The Imperial Transtar 1320 Series F “Teal Hawk”

 While this table simply explains a base standard for metric time it does not address what a day, week, month or year may be termed as in 10 000 years in the future.

-TermMetric Time UnitColloquial Equivalent
+TermMetric Time UnitCurrent Earth Equivalent Notes

 SecSecond